YCChenVictor/blog-frontend/src/posts/software/api/main.md

 # Title

-## Introduction
+## Purpose

 An API (Application Programming Interface) is a set of rules and protocols that allows different software applications to communicate and interact with each other.
 It defines the methods, data formats, and rules for exchanging information between applications.

-## Why

 With API, developers can access the functionality of one system within another system, without having to know the details of how the underlying system works.

-## How
+## Concept

 ### Web APIs

-* Explanation: These APIs are designed to enable communication between different web-based applications.
+These APIs are designed to enable communication between different web-based applications.
 They allow developers to access and manipulate resources and data over the internet using standardized protocols such as HTTP (Hypertext Transfer Protocol).

-* Example: One famous example of a Web API is the Twitter API, which allows developers to access and interact with Twitter's platform, retrieve tweets, post new tweets, and perform various operations related to Twitter data and functionality.
+* Purpose: The purpose of using APIs is to enable communication and interaction between different software applications, facilitating interoperability, modularity, and ease of integration.
+APIs abstract away complexity, standardize communication protocols, and promote scalability and innovation in software development.
 * Usage: When you make a request to an API, you're asking for specific information or action.
 The request typically includes an HTTP method (GET, POST, PUT, DELETE, etc.), a URL (Uniform Resource Locator) specifying the resource or action, and any necessary parameters or data.
 The API server processes the request and sends back a response, which includes the requested data or information.
   * The concept of CRUD (create, read, update, delete) maps to POST, GET, PATCH/PUT, DELETE in [HTTP]({{site.baseurl}}/internet/2021/04/09/hypertext-transfer-protocol.html).
 * Format: APIs often use specific data formats for representing and exchanging information, with the most common formats being JSON and XML.
 JSON is lightweight, human-readable, and machine-parsable, while XML offers greater flexibility and extensibility despite being more verbose.